Every year, my kids’ grade school hosts a Mother’s Day Mass followed by a tea party.

 Most Catholics are unaware of Ember Days, observed prior to the 20th century.

 “We must sow the seed, not hoard it.” – St. Dominic

 This dish would be a great addition to celebrating the feast of the Nativity of John the Baptist.

 In our house, we love our blueberries.
 Whether in smoothies, homemade jam, cereal or in baked goods, we include them in just about everything.

 Have you ever wondered what to do with all those leftover decorated eggs after Easter Sunday?

-A few times a year, usually leading up to St. Patrick’s Feast Day, the wonderful aroma of Irish soda bread fills our house.
+Leading up to St. Patrick’s Feast Day, the wonderful aroma of Irish soda bread fills our house.

 Let’s renew our efforts in the upcoming New Year to be present to those in our family.

 For some people, there is one thing missing at Thanksgiving: Chocolate.
-Why can’t there be any chocolate desserts?
-There is often virtue in having the courage to be different.

 Serve Up This Comfort Food With Love.